 Day 11-This is fishing day!
 Hopefully you were able to sleep after

 dreaming about world record halibut.
 A few years ago a world record halibut was caught in Cook Inlet out of Homer, just south of here, that weighed 453 pounds.
-We will, however, do a salmon fishing day on this trip.
+We will, however, do a smaller size range fishing day on this trip for better eating.
 Our catch can be packed and prepared for shipping home in this village.
 We will spend a second night here.
 The evening meal will be the catch of the day….
 OUR catch!

 Day 12-We will pick up our frozen fish this morning and head back to